-Create a burn folder to hold files to burn to a CD or DVD on Mac
+Create a burn folder on Mac to hold files to burn to a CD or DVD

 You can create a burn folder to collect files you want to burn to a CD or DVD.
 Burn folders are useful for burning several copies of a folder or for regularly backing up a set of files by burning them to discs.